On Revenue Maximization with Sharp Multi-Unit Demands: Abstract

 \section{Abstract}

 We consider markets consisting of a set of indivisible items, and buyers that have {\em sharp} multi-unit demand.
-This means that each buyer $i$ wants a specific number $d_i$ of items; a bundle of size less than $d_i$ has no value, while a bundle of size greater than $d_i$ is worth no more than the most valued $d_i$ items (valuations being additive).
+This means that each buyer $i$ wants a specific number $d_i$ of items; a bundle of size less than $d_i$ has no value.
 We consider the objective of setting prices and allocations in order to maximize the total revenue of the market maker.
 The pricing problem with sharp multi-unit demand buyers has a number of properties that the unit-demand model does not possess, and is an important question in algorithmic pricing.
 We consider the problem of computing a revenue maximizing solution for two solution concepts: competitive equilibrium and envy-free pricing.

 For unrestricted valuations, these problems are NP-complete; we focus on a realistic special case of ``correlated values'' where each buyer $i$ has a valuation $v_i\qual_j$ for item $j$, where $v_i$ and $\qual_j$ are positive quantities associated with buyer $i$ and item $j$ respectively.
 We present a polynomial time algorithm to solve the revenue-maximizing competitive equilibrium problem.
-For envy-free pricing, if the demand of each buyer is bounded by a constant, a revenue maximizing solution can be found efficiently; the general demand case is shown to be NP-hard.
+For envy-free pricing, if the demand of each buyer is bounded by a constant, a revenue maximizing solution can be found efficiently; the general demand case is shown to be NP-hard.\\\\ \textbf{Keywords:} Position Auction, Revenue Maximization, Envy-free, Competitive Equilibrium, Sharp Demand